ruitaiS/capstone-2/README.md

 <img src="/chess/graphs/openers_count_density.png" align="center" alt="Density Plot of Instances of Each Opener"
 	title="Density Plot of Instances of Each Opener"/>

-The Encyclopedia of Chess Openings `opening_eco` uses the codes established by
+Each game in the dataset is tagged with an `opening_eco` code, which refers to the categorization system used by the Encyclopedia of Chess Openings to classify different opening sequences. `main_df` was aggregated along values in the `opening_eco` column to produce calculate the win rate and occurrence counts for each code.

 ```
 opening_eco opener_wr count